Ep. 113: Rone Shavers | Application Series | MFA vs. PhD

 Jared McCormack

 Welcome to MFA Writers, the podcast where we talk to creative writing MFA students about their program, their process, and a piece they're working on.
 I'm your host, Jared McCormack.
-Today, I'm excited to bring you all our annual application episode, and I'm even more excited to be joined by Ron Shavers, the director of the creative writing program at the University of Utah, where they offer both an MFA and a PhD in creative writing.
-Ron is the author of the experimental Afrofuturist novel Silverfish from Clash Books, a finalist for the 2021 Council of Literary Magazines and Presses Firecracker Award in Fiction, and one of the Brooklyn Rail's best books of 2020.
+Today, I'm excited to bring you all our annual application episode, and I'm even more excited to be joined by Rone Shavers, the director of the creative writing program at the University of Utah, where they offer both an MFA and a PhD in creative writing.
+Rone is the author of the experimental Afrofuturist novel Silverfish from Clash Books, a finalist for the 2021 Council of Literary Magazines and Presses Firecracker Award in Fiction, and one of the Brooklyn Rail's best books of 2020.
 He's also fiction and hybrid genre editor at the award-winning journal Obsidian, Literature and Arts in the African Diaspora.
-Ron, thanks so much for being here.
+Rone, thanks so much for being here.

 Rone Shavers